Anky van Grunsven: Olympics and World Equestrian Games

 Along with her Olympic successes, van Grunsven has also won numerous medals at the World Equestrian Games.
 After competing in the 2010 World Equestrian Games, she became the only equestrian to have competed in every World Equestrian Games, which have been held every four years since 1990, and which include three sections of dressage competition, two individual and one team.
 At the 1990 World Equestrian Games, riding Prisco, she finished 23rd individually.
 Van Grunsven rode Bonfire at the 1994 and 1998 World Equestrian Games, winning individual gold and team silver at the first and double silver (one individual and one team) at the second.
 She was unhappy with the judging at the 1998 Games, held in Rome, and said that she "thought [she] would quit dressage", despite her high finish placement.

 At the 2002 World Equestrian Games, riding Krack C, she finished 11th individually and rode to 5th place with the Dutch team.
 Her best finish was at the 2006 Games, riding Salinero, where she won an individual gold and two silvers, one individually and one team.
 At the 2010 Games, after her top horse Salinero was injured and second-best horse Painted Black was sold, she competed as part of the Dutch reining team, marking a major change in discipline.
 Riding Whizashiningwalla BB, she was eliminated in the qualifying rounds.
 At the Games, she also performed a reining demonstration at the presentation of the team dressage medal and participated in an exhibition of freestyle reining.
 Van Grunsven began riding reining horses around 2000, but only became a serious competitor in the sport after the 2008 Olympics.
+She won a team bronze in the 2015 European reining championships.